A Survey of Protocol Fuzzing: Bug Collector

 have been extensively utilized as a pivotal mechanism for bug detection in a plethora of contemporary studies \cite{ccs16-tlsattacker,tecs19-polar,sec20-frankenstein,dac20-icsprotocol,arxiv21-stateafl,atc21-tcpfuzz,wisec21-zfuzzer,sec2022stateful,poncelet2022so}.
 Predominantly, memory-safety bugs manifest through the overwriting of data or code pointers with invalid values, leading to critical process disruptions such as segmentation faults or process terminations, thereby generating fatal signals like SIGSEGV, SIGABRT, and others.
 Fuzzers can detect faults by checking whether the PUT process is dying from these signals.
 Addressing the subset of memory-safety bugs that do not immediately precipitate program crashes, fuzzers employ sanitizers.
-Sanitizers are bug detection tools, specifically engineered to identify and highlight unsafe or undesirable memory access patterns.
-Upon identifying such anomalies, sanitizers are designed to terminate the PUT, thereby signaling the presence of a potential bug \cite{serebryany2012addresssanitizer,song2019sok,stepanov2015memorysanitizer,serebryany2009threadsanitizer}.
+Sanitizers are bug detection tools that are specifically engineered to identify and highlight unsafe or undesirable memory access patterns.
+Upon identification of such anomalies, sanitizers are designed to terminate PUT, thus signaling the presence of a potential bug \cite{serebryany2012addresssanitizer,song2019sok,stepanov2015memorysanitizer,serebryany2009threadsanitizer}.
 Sanitizers can be enabled at compile-time\cite{ccs16-tlsattacker,tecs19-polar,sec20-frankenstein,dac20-icsprotocol,arxiv21-stateafl,atc21-tcpfuzz,wisec21-zfuzzer,sec2022stateful} or enabled dynamically at runtime \cite{wisec20-BaseSAFE}.